mccright/rrl/AudioBooks/README.md

 </details>

 <details>
 <summary>The Man in the Panther's Skin.
+By Shota Rustaveli.
 12th or 13th Century</summary>

 ### The Man in the Panther's Skin (8:17)
 https://librivox.org/man-in-the-panthers-skin-by-shota-rustaveli/